KGStudiosX/KGS-Music-bot/README.md

 This is KGS Music Bot.

-Just install requirements and launch
+Just install requirements, write token in the end of `main.py` and launch

 # Start bot: